Checkpoints, burned towns, eerie quiet: The slow reveal of Oregon wildfire damage

 But in some areas along the Cascade flanks, there has been a tight-knit sense of community forged by those who have joined together to battle the fire, keep an eye on neighbors’ property and take in animals.

-“We are watching over four different houses and are looking after 11 sheep and a horse,” said Casey Owens, a logger who lives with his girlfriend Nikole King in the Santiam Canyon town of Gates — about 17 miles west of Detroit.
+“We are watching over four different houses and are looking after 11 sheep and a horse,” said Casey Owens, a logger who lives with his girlfriend, Nikole King, in the Santiam Canyon town of Gates — about 17 miles west of Detroit.

-Owens and King briefly evacuated from their RV home at 1:30 a.m. last Tuesday as fire broke out on a recently clear-cut slope known as Potato Hill.
+Owens and King left their RV at 1:30 a.m. last Tuesday as fire broke out on a recently clear-cut slope known as Potato Hill.

-The fire quickly flared from 5 to 150 acres, and they then fled to the west.
+The fire quickly flared from 5 to 150 acres, and they fled to the west.

-The couple soon learned that some Gates residents had stayed to try to fend off the fire from as many homes as possible, so they returned less than 24 hours later to help in that work.
+The couple soon learned that some Gates residents had stayed to try to defend as many homes as possible from the fire, so they returned less than 24 hours later to help.

 Owens and King, interviewed Monday in a mall parking lot in Stayton where they had come to pick up groceries, said plenty of structures were lost in Gates but most of the homes in the town, which has a population of some 500, are still standing.